neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 Perform the following modifications on the recipe to one-shot a Mistral model.
 - Define the operations we want to skip during quantization, that is sensitive layers and operations that don't make sense to quantize
-- Declare the desired sparsity level, same as the one for TinnyLamma
+- Declare the desired sparsity level, same as the one for TinyLlama
 - State the layers to compress during OBCQ

 Here is what the final recipe looks like: